Is Lyrica (Pregabalin) Addictive?

 Is Lyrica Addiction Common?

-Misuse of Lyrica is believed to be more common today than it was when the drug was first manufactured in the early 2000s, largely due to its connection to the opioid epidemic.
+Misuse of Lyrica is believed to be more common today than it was when the drug received FDA approval in 2004, largely due to its connection to the opioid epidemic.

 Toxicology reports, for instance, are increasingly showing a presence of gabapentinoids like Lyrica and Neurontin (gabapentin) in people’s systems at the time of an overdose.